 San Diego Regional Water Quality Control Board (SDRWQCB) – South of El Toro Road

+Check with the city in which your project is located in order to comply with their local Project WQMP requirements.
 A Project WQMP template has been prepared to help guide you through the process.
 Go to the city website in which your project is located and you will be able to access their WQMP template.
-If your project is located in unincorporated county land, simply click on the OC Community Development Water Quality website.
+If your project is located in unincorporated county land in the South Orange County region, simply click on the OC Development Services Water Quality website.